di/sampleproject/README.md

 # A sample Python project

+Here is some text with a hyperlink_ built in.

 A sample project that exists as an aid to the [Python Packaging User Guide][packaging guide]'s [Tutorial on Packaging and Distributing Projects][distribution tutorial].